AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 An EST Client SHOULD allow explicit trust of EST server to be disable, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be explicit trust of EST Server **Enabled**.
 More information about explicit trust of an EST Server can be found in the [Get Root CA](#get-root-ca) section.

-An EST Client MAY allow an externally generate private keys to be loaded and used to sign CSR's, this is support support low power devices that are unable to generate their own private key.
+An EST Client MAY allow an externally generated private keys to be loaded and used to sign CSR's, this is intended to support low power devices that are unable to generate their own private key.
 Care SHOULD be taken to maintain the confidentiality of the private keys externally generated and loaded on the device.

 An EST Client MUST maintain a list of publicly trusted Certificate Authorities, used to verify the identity of the EST Server.
 It MUST be possible to update this list of publicly trusted Certificate Authorities.